penmozn/penmozn/README.md

 <br>
 I'm super cool brah, trust me
   <br>
 feel free to interact !
-Idm cuddling, rp or ships!
+Idm any ship, so feel free to cuddle as any1!
     <br>
   dni if you're 14 or below tho, pls
   <br>